Best practices for writing SQL stored procedures

 In joins, always refer columns with table identifiers.

 Reason: You can be sure that adding new columns in a table will not break any new stored procedures.
-It also boosts the performace a litte bit.
+It also boosts the performance a little bit.

 5. Use Convert instead of Format